“`xml

 - Equipment like a gun belt or flashlight

-Some academies might offer financial aid or payment plans.
+Some academies offer financial aid or payment plans, so don’t hesitate to ask about costs upfront.

 Preparation for the Academy

-Getting ready for police academy takes hard work and dedication.
+Getting ready for the police academy is all about commitment and hard work.

-It’s about building strength, sharpening your mind, and embracing the police mindset.
+You’re building strength, sharpening your mind, and embracing the very essence of police work.

 Physical Fitness and Training

-Recruits need to be in top shape before day one.
+You need to be in top shape right from day one.

-Most academies have fitness tests that include running, push-ups, and sit-ups.
+Most academies will have fitness tests designed to assess your endurance with running, push-ups, and sit-ups.

 Focus on:

-- Strength: Lift weights 2-3 times a week
+- Strength: Lift weights two to three times a week.

 Academic and Skill Development